magicmonty/bash-git-prompt/README.md

    source ~/.bash-git-prompt/gitprompt.sh
 ```

-- Go in a git repository and test it!
+- `cd` to a git repository and test it!

 - You can define `GIT_PROMPT_START` and `GIT_PROMPT_END` to tweak your prompt.